The Gardon Gorges, from Russan to Collias

 19. 18 : km 19.88 - alt.
 33 m - Grotte de Pâques

 20. E : km 20.66 - alt.
-47 m - Parking on Avenue du Pont.
+47 m - Car park on Avenue du Pont

 Notes

-Take a torch for crossing the tunnel (closed from 1 May to 15 August and from 15 November to 15 March).
+Take a torch for the tunnel crossing (closed from 1 May to 15 August and from 15 November to 15 March).

-You will need two vehicles, as there is no public transport between these two villages.
+Two vehicles are required, as there is no public transport between these two villages.

 Worth a visit

-The views of the gorges.
+The viewpoints over the gorges.

 Le Castellas de Russan and its climbing site.

-La Baume Percée
+La Baume Percée.

-The rock shelter
+The rock shelter.

-The Saint-Nicolas Bridge.
+Saint-Nicolas Bridge.

 Swimming from La Baume.

-Collias climbing site
+Collias climbing site.

 Always be cautious and plan ahead when you're outdoors.
 Visorando and the author of this route cannot be held responsible for any accidents occurring on this route.